elenajou/1800_202330_BBY02/README.md

 Here are some known bugs:
 * Bookmark/add buttons are misaligned on the desktop version of eachRecipe page.
 * Logout button is not responsive on the desktop version.
-* ...
+* Images used to populate the All Recipes and ingredients are in an async function.
+At every refresh, the images might not get populated.

 ## 6. Features for Future
 What we'd like to build in the future:
-* Allow users to share grocery lists with other users
+* Allow users to share grocery lists with other users.
-* Allow users to adjust recipe serving size
+* Allow users to adjust recipe serving size.
-* Allow users to leave a review on recipes
+* Allow users to leave a review on recipes.
+* Allow users to import recipes from other websites.
+* Allow users to add ingredients to the Grocery List page or the Fridge page.
+* Allow users to add images to the createRecipe form.

 ## 7. Contents of Folder